Physics Days at Luna Park

 The VCE Physics Days at Luna Park are held on the Tuesday, Wednesday, Thursday and Friday of a week early in March each year.
-In 2020 the dates were March 3rd to March 6th.
-At this stage it is not known if Luna Park will be open in March next year.
+In 2022 the dates were March 8th to March 11th.

-The cost to students will be $26.50 each.
+The cost to students in 2021 was $29.50 each.
 To make a booking go to Luna Park.
 You need to scroll down the web page to access the booking form.
 Luna Park will invoice the school after the event once actual student numbers are known.
 An information sheet is also available.

 The Luna Park day normally runs from 10:00am until 2:00pm, but will start 30 minutes later if there is an aerobatic display.